Register Your Prairie

 -a sign to post on the land, designating it as a registered Native Texas Prairie.

--recognition via listing in the Native Texas Prairie Heritage Registry,
+-recognition via listing in the Native Texas Prairie Registry,

--recognition at NPAT’s annual conference and in NPAT’s newsletter,
+-recognition at NPAT’s annual member meeting and in NPAT’s newsletter,

--a complimentary 1-yr subscription to NPATs newsletter; and
+-a complimentary 1-year subscription to NPAT newsletters; and

 -information on caring for and protecting native grassland.